 With Luminalt since 2007, Eric plans the technical aspects of installations from pre-installation visits through permitting.
 Despite the overwhelming number of conflicting and ever changing solar codes throughout the Bay Area, Eric stays up to date on them.
 He regularly walks homeowners through technical questions over the phone, and lives the Luminalt ethos of working with the client’s best interests in mind.
 Dedicated to living green, Eric bikes to work each day.

 Zach is committed to enabling the Bay Area community to go solar.
 While earning his MBA in Sustainable Business from the Presidio Graduate School in San Francisco, he became focused on climate resilience – the ability of a community to adapt to effects of climate change.
 Zach sees solar is a key ingredient to resilient communities.
 He was first introduced to Luminalt during a solar irrigation project in rural Nicaragua for Green Empowerment.
 In addition to his work at Luminalt, he is a USGBC-NCC Sustainable Neighborhoods committee member, and is currently authoring the resilience chapter of the USGBC’s California Council of Experts’ white paper that will be given to California policy makers.
 In his spare time he plays in several bluegrass bands, enjoys mountain biking, and challenges anyone to take him on in ping pong.
 He performs site visits and cost analyses for homeowners interested in solar.

-Melissa McDermott, Manager of Community Engagement
+Melissa Brewster, Manager of Community Engagement